SuperKali/kvm/DEVELOPMENT.md

    #
    # **Note:** This is required for the new in-process audio pipeline.
 If you skip this step, audio will not work.
    ```

+   > 💡 **Tip:** Use `make help` to see all available build targets, or see the [Build System Reference](#build-system-reference) section for comprehensive documentation of all Makefile targets and tools.

 4. **Find your JetKVM IP address** (check your router or device screen)